JetBrains/Exposed/docs/BREAKING_CHANGES.md

   If `TransactionManager` functions were being invoked by a `SpringTransactionManager` instance, please replace these calls with the appropriate Spring annotation or, if necessary, by using the companion object of `TransactionManager` directly (for example, `TransactionManager.currentOrNull()`).
+* `spring-transaction` and `exposed-spring-boot-starter` modules now use Spring Framework 6.0 and Spring Boot 3.0, which require Java 17 as a minimum version.
 * A table that is created with a keyword identifier (a table or column name) now logs a warning that the identifier's case may be lost when it is automatically quoted in generated SQL.
   This primarily affects H2 and Oracle, both of which support folding identifiers to uppercase, and PostgreSQL, which folds identifiers to lower case.